gromacs/gromacs/docs/user-guide/run-time-errors.rst

 Note for PME users: It is possible to use a uniform neutralizing background charge in PME to compensate for a system with a net background charge.
-This may however, especially for non-homogeneous systems, lead to unwanted artifacts, as shown in `Hub, J. S., de Groot, B. L., Grubmüller, H. & Groenhof, G. Quantifying artifacts in Ewald simulations of inhomogeneous systems with a net charge.
+This may however, especially for non-homogeneous systems, lead to unwanted artifacts, as shown in \ :ref:`181 <refGroenhofEwaldArtefact>` (http://pubs.acs.org/doi/abs/10.1021/ct400626b).
-*J. Chem.
-Theory Comput.* **10**, 381–390 (2014) <http://pubs.acs.org/doi/abs/10.1021/ct400626b>`.
 Nevertheless, it is a standard practice to actually add counter-ions to make the system net neutral.

 Incorrect number of parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^